3D models are ubiquitous in many fields:

 f 2 3 4

-Affine transformations are the fundamental operations for positioning, orienting, and sizing objects in 3D space.
-In computer graphics, they are used constantly: to place an object in the scene, to animate a character (rotation of joints), to position the camera, etc.
+Affine transformations are the fundamental operations for positioning, orienting, and scaling objects in 3D space.
+In computer graphics, they are used continuously: to place an object in the scene, to animate a character (joint rotations), to position the camera, etc.

 Scaling multiplies each coordinate by a scale factor:

-Shearing shifts one coordinate proportionally to another.
+Shearing shifts a coordinate in proportion to another.
 For example:

 \[ Sh_{xy} = \begin{pmatrix} 1 & \lambda & 0 \\ 0 & 1 & 0 \\ 0 & 0 & 1 \end{pmatrix} \] Shearing preserves volumes (\(\det(Sh) = 1\)) but does not preserve angles (it is not an isometry).
-It is rarely used intentionally in computer graphics, but can appear as a byproduct of certain matrix decompositions.
-Its geometric effect is shown in the following figure.
+It is rarely used intentionally in computer graphics, but may appear as a by-product of certain matrix decompositions.
+Its geometric effect is visible in the following figure.

 For a point \(p = (x, y)\), we add a coordinate: \(p = (x, y, 1)\).

-Any sequence of translations, rotations, and scalings can be factored into a single matrix product:
+Any sequence of translations, rotations and scalings can be factorized into a unique product of matrices:

-The interest of generalized coordinates is the natural differentiation between points and vectors:
+The advantage of generalized coordinates is the natural differentiation between points and vectors :

 \[ M \begin{pmatrix} v \\ 0 \end{pmatrix} = \begin{pmatrix} L & t \\ 0 & 1 \end{pmatrix} \begin{pmatrix} v \\ 0 \end{pmatrix} = \begin{pmatrix} L\,v \\ 0 \end{pmatrix} \] This behavior is consistent with geometric operations: